Is leasing a car right for you?

 Why is leasing becoming so popular?

-Leases can often provide a less costly way — at least up front — to drive home a new car or truck than taking out a conventional auto loan.
+Leases can often provide a less costly way — at least up front — of driving home a new car or truck than taking out a conventional auto loan.

 When you take out a lease, the finance company or bank buys the car or truck of your choice from the dealer, rents it to you for a specified period of time and takes possession of the vehicle when the lease is over.